jchai002/choir-justice-supplies/uk/en/basic-calling.markdown

 You do not need to dial "0" or any other special code to make an external phone call.

-Calls to landlines and mobile phones in the UK are included in your regular plan.
+Calls to fixed and mobile phones in the UK are included in your regular plan.
+You can also make unlimited calls to non-premium landlines in the following countries:

+* Austria
+* Belgium
+* Denmark
+* France
+* Germany
+* Italy
+* Ireland
+* Luxembourg
+* Netherlands
+* Portugal
+* Spain
+* Switzerland

 In addition to the calling options listed above, your Account Administrator can activate a Prepaid Account that all end-user employees can use to make calls to international numbers and to directory services.